nustato/ai-to-workers-in-india/README.md

 ## Demo Suite

 - Stephen Hawking warns AI could end mankind
-- I accidentally created A.I. in my Minecraft world
 - Happy birthday to Alan Turing, the father of Artificial Intelligence!
 - AI supremacy
 - In This Headline All AI Terms Are Capitalized